Ajithbalakrishnan/Assignement_1/assignement_1/README.md

-C++ output and pytorch outputs are not the same
+C++ output and PyTorch outputs are not the same

 I have applied various methods to make it aligned,